 Wall Township passed a cannabis sales ban ordinance “banning businesses from selling marijuana and/or paraphernalia facilitating the use of marijuana and farming or manufacturing of marijuana in the township.”

-The council was not without criticism and advocacy from members of the community and also surrounding towns and counties.
+The council was not without criticism and advocacy from members of the community and surrounding towns and counties.

 About a dozen individuals shared their stories with the council of opioid recovery, cancer survival, the benefits of job growth and revenue in the community and the ability to use the cannabis industry and expected boom to help recover areas of the town that are in need of redevelopment, repair and growth.

-Anti-Cannabis Ordinance Debated
+Cannabis Sales Ban Ordinance Debated

 Some residents questioned why the council was rushing to ban something.
 There is no legislation about and they seemed to be acting in what appeared to be a premature manner.
 They asked why the township feels they do not need the revenue or the revitalization in areas of town.